Skip to main content

 About Us

-Lumbee River Electric Membership Corporation is a not for profit electric utility owned by the more than 54,000 members that we serve in Cumberland, Hoke, Robeson, and Scotland counties.
-We currently serve more than 61,000 accounts, and we have over 81,000 power poles, spanning more than 5,900 miles across those 4 eastern North Carolina counties.
+Lumbee River Electric Membership Corporation is a not-for-profit electric utility owned by the more than 58,000 members we serve in Cumberland, Hoke, Robeson, Moore, and Scotland counties.
+We currently serve more than 66,475 accounts and have over 78,000 power poles spanning more than 5,300 miles across those five eastern North Carolina counties.

 Follow Us Online